fsenf/SubImTrack/README.md

 `SubImTrack` is a small python toolbox for subjective tracking of features (e.g. clouds) in a stack of images.
 It runs i a `ipython`shell and let you

 * interactively load a stack of images
-* select cloud track point via Mouse Click in subsequent images
+* select cloud track points via Mouse Click in subsequent images
 * and store the resulting track data (time identifier, index positions w.r.t image geometry) in a netcdf file

+**Why should someone like to track clouds?

+* weather application: Imagine a developing thunderstorms that brings hazards to the regions where it moves along.
+It would be really good to monitor such dangerous clouds during their evolution.
+* climate science: Clouds reflect sunlight.
+Thus their lifetime might have an impact on the Earths energy balance.

+The mentioned examples are best done if automated tracking approaches.
+However, when rearchers start to develop new approaches they need a high quality test data base.
+It is where `subimtrack` can be used.

 ## Installation